Diversity in College is Important

 What is the Age of Everyone at This School?

 Some students prefer a campus filled with others who are the same age, while some prefer a diverse age range of students.
 What do you prefer?

 The "traditional" college student is thought to be between the ages of 18-21.
 At Bethel College - North Newton, 73.0% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
 We rank Bethel College - North Newton #2,638 in the nation for student age diversity.

 Take a Look at Age Diversity at Bethel College - North Newton

-The chart below displays the age range of the undergraduate student body at Bethel College - North Newton.
+The chart below displays the age range of the student body at Bethel College - North Newton.

 Questions About Diversity

 - How is Bethel College - North Newton doing at attracting and supporting students from all economic backgrounds?

 Even a school with high ethnic, racial and geographic diversity may not be diverse when it comes to the income levels of their students.
 To get a better idea of how Bethel College - North Newton is supporting low-income students check the Financial Aid Page.